MrJohz/figtree/README.md

 - Lexing:
     + Better unicode escapes
     + Other booleans?
+    + No null value!
+Need a null value!
+What was I thinking?
+    + Better way to deal with multiline strings
+    + Should it be possible to write negative hexadecimal numbers?
 - Parsing:
     + Advanced position details - show beginning and end of token
     + Interpolation via `$reference` nodes?